ers-stars/dolphot_jwst/docs/source/dracoII/acs.rst

  ...
  > calcsky jdan18010_f606w_drc.chip1 15 35 -128 2.25 2.00 >> phot.log

 The numerical values in the command line call are described in the DOLPHOT and DOLPHOT ACS module manuals.
+Note that the '.fits' extension should not be appended to the filenames when running calcsky.

 .. warning::
  DW: how much detail do we want to go into RE the DOLPHOT parameters in these examples? e.g., describe the meanings of :math:`r_{in}`, :math:`r_{out}`, step, :math:`\sigma`, etc.